 The statistics for the CAH are in the ten rows below the statistics for the EHH in the lower panel.
-The first five rows are the results for the projections for 2070.
+The first five rows are the results for the projections for 2040 while the next five rows are the results for the projections for 2070.
 Because the CAH and the EHH are based on the same year sequences, it is best to compare those two results rather than trying to compare the CAH to the historical observed event.
-On that basis, in Table 1.3 for the 2040 time frame cases A, B and C show more frequent six-year droughts than is the case in the EHH; cases D and E show droughts that are less frequent.
-For 2070, cases F and G show six-year droughts that are substantially more frequent than the EHH, cases H and I show 6-year droughts that are approximately as frequent as in the EHH, and case J shows droughts that are substantially less frequent.
-For the 2040 time frame, cases A, B and C show five-year surpluses that are less frequent as the EHH and case E shows 5-year surpluses that are substantially more frequent than the EHH and case F and G show six-year frequent than the EHH and case E shows 5-year surpluses that are approximately as frequent as the EHH and case E shows 5-year surpluses that are substantially more frequent than the EHH and case E shows 5-year surpluses that are substantially more frequent than the EHH and case E shows 5-year surpluses that are substantially more frequent than the EHH and case E shows 5-year surpluses that are substantially more frequent than the EHH.
-For the 2070 time frame, cases F, G and H show five-year surpluses that are less frequent than was the case in the
+On that basis, in Table 3.1, the 2040 time frame cases A, B and C show more frequent six-year droughts than is the case in the EHH; cases D and E show droughts that are less frequent.
+For 2070, cases F and G show six-year droughts that are substantially more frequent than the EHH, cases H and I show 6-year droughts that are approximately as frequent as in the EHH, and case J shows droughts that are less frequent than was the case in the EHH, and case E shows 5-year surpluses that are approximately as frequent as the EHH, and case E shows 5-year surpluses that are approximately as frequent than the EHH, case I shows 5-year surpluses that are less frequent than the EHH, case I shows 5-year surpluses that are less frequent than the EHH, case I shows 5-year surpluses that are less frequent than the EHH, case I shows 5-year surpluses that are less frequent than the EHH, case I shows 5-year surpluses that are less frequent than the EHH, case I shows 5-year surpluses that are less frequent than the EHH, case I shows 5-year surpluses that are less frequent than the EHH, case I shows 5-year surpluses that are less frequent than the EHH, case I shows 5-year surpluses that are less frequent than the EHH, case I shows 5-year surpluses that are less frequent than the EHH, case I shows five-year surpluses that are less frequent than was the case in the EHH, case I shows five-year surpluses that are less frequent than was the case in the EHH, case I shows

-EHH, case I shows 5-year surpluses that are approximately the same frequency as in the EHH, and case J shows more frequent surpluses than in the EHH.
+5-year surpluses that are approximately the same frequency as in the EHH, and case J shows more frequent surpluses than in the EHH.
 Deficit intensities vary from case to case, but not by a large amount except for cases E and J; surplus intensities vary over a wider range.

-When a spell of a length equal to or exceeding the historical spell is not encountered in a particular climate case this is designated by a double dash in the return interval and intensity fields.
-For example, in Table 1.4, Yampa River near Maybell, a drought of six years in length was not encountered in climate case J for 2070.
+When a spell of a length equal to or exceeding the historical spell is not encountered in a particular climate case, this is designated by a double dash in the return interval and intensity fields.
+For example, in Table 3.2, Yampa River near Maybell, a drought of six years in length was not encountered in climate case J for 2070.

 Observed Spells

-Length of Spell (years) Intensity of Spell (% of mean)
+Length of Spell (years) Drought Surplus Intensity of Spell (% of mean)

-Drought Surplus Drought Surplus
+Drought Surplus

 6 5 -19% 46%